edatkinson/canDrivr-Indel/README.md

         - How?
             - Run `get_conservation.py` - this uses `final_cadd_data.bed` which is obtained from running `process_cadd.py` with `combined_cadd_data.tsv`
         - Output?
-            - In files/ will appear all the cons files separately
+            - In output/ will appear all the cons files separately
-        - Needed?
-Merging of all features, will do this at the end when I have all of the features
+        - Remember to sort the individual files by position, so they match up with other features.

     - VEP Scores:
         - Done on Linux